 Why Atlassian Assist Integration Might Not Be Right for You

-Atlassian Assist offers a streamlined approach to ticket management that should, in theory, improve support effectiveness within Slack.
+Atlassian Assist offers a streamlined approach to ticket management that, in theory, should improve support effectiveness within Slack.
 However, its limitations are important to acknowledge, as they may hinder its promising potential.

-What are the alternatives to Atlassian Assist & Halp?
+What Are the Alternatives to Atlassian Assist & Halp?

 ClearFeed: An Alternative to Atlassian Assist & Halp